luxonis/depthai/python-api/README.md

 `test_cnn.py` - CNN inference example

 # Calibration
-For better depth image quality, you need to calibrate it.
+For better depth image quality, you need a stereo calibration.
 To do it, you have to:
 1. Print the chessboard for calibration.
 The picture can be found in the `resources` folder (resources/calibration-chess-board.png)
 2. Start python3 script: type `python3 calibration_pipeline.py` in the terminal.
 Two streams left and right will show up.
 Each window will contain a polygon.
 3. Put a printed chessboard within the polygon and press barspace.
 It will take a photo.
 There will be 13 positions of polygons.